Redislabs-Solution-Architects/doc-dev-calc/README.md

 ___
 ### RediSearch
-This block calculates the savings that can be achieved by using the inherent indexing functionality of RediSearch vs. constructing a secondary data structure via sorted sets for indices.
+This block calculates the savings that can be achieved by using the inherent indexing functionality of RediSearch vs. constructing an index via sorted sets.
 That method entails significant overhead in both of lines of code and control paths (cyclomatic complexity).
 I use the product of SLOC and cyclomatic complexity to assign an overall value to costs associated with sorted set indices.
 #### Examples
 ##### Index Creation - Sorted Sets
 ```javascript